tetrateio/training/modules/traffic/routing/README.md

 Now if we refresh the Hipstershop page several times we can see that we always get the same version with the grey banner.

-We can also go in a change the weighting.
-Let’s edit the `VirtualService` again to route 25% of traffic to version two.
-Note that the weight’s have to add up to 100 otherwise they will fail validation.
+Let's say we just deployed the `v2` version with better code now.
+Let’s edit the `VirtualService` again to route 25% of traffic to version `v2`.
+In a production env, you would maybe start with only 1% of the traffic, or base the routing one another variable than the version, maybe the client's `user-agent` or another header.

+Note that the total weight have to add up to 100% otherwise the `VirtualService` will fail the validation.

 ```yaml
 kubectl apply -n hipstershopv1v2 -f - <<EOF